Contents

 Why Is PCB Trace Design Useful?

-Designers and engineers can’t afford to take for granted just how important proper routing and trace laying are.
-You can enhance the overall performance and quality of your printed circuit boards by implementing optimal PCB trace design.
+Designers and engineers can’t afford to take for granted the importance of proper routing and trace laying.
+Implementing optimal PCB trace design can enhance the overall performance and quality of your printed circuit boards.

 As the introduction mentions, traces make up the circuitry connecting all your PCB’s components.
-The purpose of many of these components is to alter the intensity and nature of electric current.
+Many of these components alter the intensity and nature of electric current.
 For instance, circuits use resistors to decrease the flow of the current.

 Using improper trace design can lead to unintended outcomes.
 For instance, you may apply too little (or too much) resistance to the current, which can lead to dysfunctional or damaged boards.